 Use Cases

-• Targeting a specific group of task runners for a particular job
+• Targeting specific task runners for a particular job

-• Reserving a group of task runners for specific purpose, such as only running a particular kind of batch processing jobs
+• Reserving a group of task runners for specific purposes, such as running certain types of batch jobs

-• Set up different clusters for different environments (for example development, production)
+• Setting up different clusters for different environments (like development and production)

-If you have different task runners that all have the same tasks registered, you then can use clusters to only target specific task runners for a particular job.
+Even when using different clusters, task runners within the same cluster may still have different capabilities, such as different registered tasks.
+If multiple task runners have the same set of registered tasks, you can assign them to different clusters to target specific task runners for a particular job.

 Adding Task Runners to a Cluster

-Task runners can be added to a cluster by specifying the clusters’ slug when registering a task runner.
+You can add task runners to a cluster by specifying the cluster’s slug when registering a task runner.
+Each task runner must always be assigned to a cluster.

 Managing Clusters

-Before registering a task runner, or submitting a job, you need to create a cluster.
+Before registering a task runner or submitting a job, you must create a cluster.
 You can also list, fetch, and delete clusters as needed.
-The following sections illustrates how to do this.
+The following sections explain how to do this.

-To manage clusters, you first need to instantiate a cluster client.
-You can do this by calling the clusters method on the workflows’ client.
+To manage clusters, first instantiate a cluster client using the clusters method in the workflows client.

 Creating a Cluster

-To create a cluster, call the create method on the cluster client.
-You’ll need to provide a name for the cluster.
+To create a cluster, use the create method on the cluster client and provide a name for the cluster.

 Output